 Astor Crowne Plaza Hotel

-Also located on Bourbon Street, the Astor Crowne Plaza Hotel offers stunning views of lights and festivals down below.
-Step outside and experience culinary delights, unique cultural attractions and new people.
-The hotel underwent renovations to add a beautiful swimming pool, state-of-the-art business center and fully equipped fitness center, too.
+Also located on Bourbon Street, the Astor Crowne Plaza Hotel offers stunning views of the lights and festivals down below.
+Step outside and experience culinary delights, unique cultural attractions, and new people.
+The hotel underwent renovations to add a beautiful swimming pool, state-of-the-art business center, and fully equipped fitness center, too.

 Queen Anne Hotel

 The historic Queen Anne Hotel is an 1890s Victorian mansion located in the Garden District.
-It’s situated close to the streetcar line, offering a fun and quick way to get to the French Quarter and experience all of the festivities.
-The quiet, spacious rooms offer respite from the hustle and bustle of the city outside.
+It’s situated close to the streetcar line, offering a fun and quick way to get to the French Quarter and all of the festivities.
+The quiet, spacious rooms offer respite from the hustle and bustle of the city.

-Located on Magazine St., the St. Christopher Hotel is located in the Warehouse District and on the edge of the French Quarter.
+Located on Magazine Street, the St. Christopher Hotel, managed by Best Western Plus, is situated in the Warehouse District on the edge of the French Quarter.
 It’s a quick walk to the festivities nearby but is also situated in a part of town that is a lot less hectic.
 The St. Charles line runs straight through for a quick ride to other parts of the city.

 Dauphine Orleans Hotel

-Offering an elegant ambience that’s a bit spookier than what you’ll find at the average New Orleans vacation rental, the Dauphine Orleans Hotel is just steps from Bourbon Street.
+Offering an elegant ambiance that’s a bit spookier than what you’ll find at the average hotel, the Dauphine Orleans Hotel is just steps from Bourbon Street.
 It’s the ideal place to stay if you’re hoping to communicate with some ghosts during your trip.
-It’s the former site of a brothel — be on the lookout for ghosts of working girls and their Civil War-soldier clientele.
+It’s the former site of a brothel, so be on the lookout for ghosts of working girls and their Civil War-soldier clientele.